Science warnings, US retreat add urgency to UN climate talks

 Ribera, whose formal title is interim minister for ecological transition, indicated that European Union leaders may try to send a strong signal during the meeting that the bloc is prepared to make sharper cuts to its emissions than previously pledged.
 A recent proposal to aim for “climate neutrality” by 2050 failed to win support from all of the EU’s 28 member states — including the host of last year’s talks, Poland.

-Jordans reported from Berlin.
-Dorothee Thiesing also contributed from Berlin.
+Frank Jordans reported from Berlin.
+Dorothee Thiesing in Berlin, and Barry Hatton in Lisbon, Portugal, contributed to this report.

 Follow AP’s climate coverage at https://www.apnews.com/Climate